oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ## 5.5 Profile 5: VEX

 This profile SHOULD be used to provide information of the "Vulnerability Exploitability eXchange".
 The main purpose of the VEX format is to state that and why a certain product is not affected.

-**TODO**: Add a reference, add a definition.
+See [VEX] for details.

 A CSAF document SHALL fulfill the following requirements to satisfy the profile "VEX":